UnifiedPush/specifications/specifications/android.md

 * token (String): the token supplied by the end user application during registration
 * message (String): the push message sent by the application server, as a string.

+If the BYTES_MESSAGE feature was not requested, it MAY additionally send the message as a byte array:
+* bytesMessage (ByteArray): the push message sent by the application server, as a string.

-It MAY be send with the following extra:
+It MAY be sent with the following extra:
 * id (String): to identify the message